zita-ch/terrain_benchmark/README.md

 #### Repro

-The repo only contains the codes for benchmark generation.
+The repo only contains the codes for benchmark generation, and some "challenges".
 Implemented on Ubuntu18.04, python3.6 in anaconda,
 with:
 + for terrain generation: pysheds == 0.3.3, GDAL == 2.4.2, georasters == 0.5.23, tensorflow-gpu == 2.6.2, keras == 2.6.0, setuptools == 57.5.0, opencv-contrib-python == 4.6.0.66